-Cable ties, also known as zip ties or tie wraps, are versatile fasteners used in a wide range of applications, from bundling wires and cables to securing objects.
+Zip ties cable ties, also known as tie wraps, are versatile fasteners used in a wide range of applications, from bundling wires and cables to securing objects.

 Understanding the longevity of cable ties is crucial for ensuring the reliability and safety of your installations.